avdol0521/live-breh/content/index.md

 tags:
   - main
 ---
-### this is Abdullah0521's obsidian vault. at least the one you can access publicly
+### hey there! this is Vorpidi's notekeeping vault where he keeps his notes and stuff :D

 links to key files:
 - [[H4k2liv3]]